barbradi/OfferTest/README.md

 Because the exercise was taking too much time there are some still TODOs:

-- some test are not completed, because the exercise was taking too much time
+- some tests are not completed
 - validations are not performed when the merchant post an offer